What can I do with a degree in Communication Sciences & Disorders?

 - Positions in the health care insurance industry

 - Many positions require a bachelor’s degree at the entry level.
-You can now compete for these, since you meet the qualification of having a 4 year degree.
+You are now eligible for many entry-level positions.

 - Develop a professional resume that reflects the experiences and talents you have to offer; you may need more than one version if you are pursuing more than one direction in your career search.
-Don’t forget your volunteer and other relevant co-curricular experiences in student organizations when building your resume.
+Include your work, volunteer, and/or other relevant co-curricular experiences when building your resume.

 - Make use of the Career Center, including attending job fairs, using their career interest assessment tools, career counseling, and any other resources offered to you by the university.